dellaert/19F-4476/proj2.md

 This project is intended to further familiarize you with Python, PyTorch, and local feature matching.
 Once again, you may find these resources helpful.
 Python: [here](https://docs.python.org/3/tutorial/).
 PyTorch: [here](https://pytorch.org/tutorials/).

 ## Setup
 Note that the same environment used in project 1 can be used for this project!!!
 If you already have a working environment, just activate it and you are all set, no need to redo these steps!
-If you run into import module errors, try "pip install -e." again, and if that still doesn't work, you may have to create a fresh environment.
+If you run into import module errors, try "pip install -e ." again, and if that still doesn't work, you may have to create a fresh environment.

 1. Install [Miniconda](https://conda.io/miniconda.html).
 It doesn't matter whether you use Python 2 or 3 because we will create our own environment that uses 3 anyways.
 2. Create a conda environment using the appropriate command.
 On Windows, open the installed "Conda prompt" to run the command.
 On MacOS and Linux, you can just use a terminal window to run the command, Modify the command based on your OS (`linux`, `mac`, or `win`): `conda env create -f proj2_env_<OS>.yml`